qqqwda/pokemeow-captcha-api/README.md

 # pokemeow captcha solver api

-This api is intended to solve captcha from Pokemeow
+This Flask api is intended to solve captcha from Pokemeow

 ⚠️ ***Python 3.10 or 3.9 is required*** ⚠️